mariohealth/v0/backend/mario-health-data-pipeline/seeds/prompt_master_market.md

 - Do NOT override national rules in regional prompts
 - Do NOT use made-up abbreviations in market_id (stick to convention)
 - Do NOT create market_ids with underscores, spaces, or special characters
+- Do NOT define markets that require ZIP-code–level surgery to be usable

 ---